-The day after the Tony Awards nominations were announced, nearly all of the newly minted nominees gathered for a press reception at New York City's Sofitel.
-The Hollywood Reporter recounts the top eight things heard amidst interviews and photo shoots.
+The day after the Tony Awards nominations were announced, nearly all of the newly-minted nominees gathered for a press reception at New York City's Sofitel.
+The Hollywood Reporter recounts the top 8 things heard amidst interviews and photo shoots.

 1. How about a Roseanne revival?
 Laurie Metcalf told reporters that she is on board for that eight-episode Roseanne revival.
 "I'm hoping that it happens," says Metcalf, who played Jackie Harris in the '90s sitcom and is Tony-nominated for her performance in A Doll's House Part 2.
 "Everything is in place except the fact that it hasn't been sold."

 5. That missing Groundhog Day moment was explained.
 When Groundhog Day screenwriter Danny Rubin first started to adapt the film into a musical, he assumed he would have to make some changes.
-"I originally wrote it for film, so there's a lot of quick cutting.
+"I originally wrote it for film so there's a lot of quick cutting.
 It's designed to be a story built on montage, and I knew that that was going to be something I had to deal with in theater," says Rubin, who is nominated for a Tony for writing the musical's book.
-But director and fellow nominee Matthew Warchus told him to "imagine anything you want, and we'll be able to do it."
-"Of course one of the first things I said was, ''OK so we can do the stepping in a slush puddle bit?'
+But director Matthew Warchus told him to "imagine anything you want and we'll be able to do it."
+"Of course one of the first things I said was, 'Okay so we can do the stepping in a slush puddle bit?'
 And he was like, 'Oh no, we can't do that.'"